sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/2_unbox.md

 ![poe](./../../../../zh/lichee/th1520/lpi4a/assets/unbox/poe.jpg)

-> Note that the POE module can be inserted into the metal case after soldering.
+> Note that the POE module **cannot** be inserted into the metal case after soldering.

 ## Board hardware overview